mizdra/eslint-interactive/README.md

 ## Motivation

-The default ESLint output contains a lot of useful information for developers, such as the source of the error and hints for fixing it.
-While this works for many use cases, it does not work well in situations where many problems (called _warnings_ or _errors_ in ESLint) are reported.
+The default ESLint output contains a lot of useful messages for developers, such as the source of the error and hints for fixing it.
+While this works for many use cases, it does not work well in situations where many messages are reported.
 For example, when introducing ESLint into a project, or when making big changes to the `.eslintrc` of a project.
 In these situations, the output of ESLint can be quite large, making it difficult for developers to analyze the output.
-It is also difficult for the developer to fix problems because many types of problems are mixed up in the output.
+It is also difficult for the developer to fix messages mechanically, because messages of many rules are mixed up in the output.

-In such an error-prone situation, I think two things are important:
+In such the above situation, I think two things are important:

-- Show a summary of all problems so that the whole picture can be easily understood
+- Show a summary of all problems (called _"warnings"_ or _"errors"_ in ESLint) so that the whole picture can be easily understood
   - Showing the details of each problem will confuse developers.
 - Provide an efficient way to fix many problems
   - `eslint --fix` is one of the best ways to fix problems efficiently, but it auto-fixes all rule problems at once.